NoDiskNoFun/uv-sight/README.md

 ### Tabs

-- **Status:** battery ring with percentage and voltage, session, LED, ambient light, cant, charging.
+- **Status:** battery ring with percentage and voltage, session, UV light with brightness and mode (fixed/auto), ambient light, cant with mode and style, charging, and runtime estimates with light and resting.
 Refreshes every 5 s while open.
+- **Runtime estimate:** remaining capacity (battery capacity × percentage) divided by an estimated current: LED at `bright` plus about 0.6 mA for the awake board, 0.2 mA each for shot detection and the cant indicator when switched on; resting about 0.06 mA.
+In auto mode the estimate assumes full brightness.
+Set the battery capacity under *Settings → Firmware and app* (default 85 mAh, stored on the phone).
 - **Training:** current end with live shot count, session statistics, keypad in target ring colours (`1 2 3 / 4 5 6 / 7 8 9 / 10 X M`, undo), save end, skip end, end session.
 Scoring works without a connection; Save, Skip and End reconnect automatically (up to 10 s) and keep your entries if the sight is out of range.
 Entries survive an app restart.
 Mismatch questions appear as a dialog; *Edit scores* keeps your entries for correction.
 - **History:** sessions from the device are archived on the phone without duplicates, with date, chart of the average and CSV export.
 Removing an entry only affects the phone.
 - **Dates:** the sight has no clock.
 The app takes the date from the phone: when a session ends while connected, from `ago` when fetched later, or from the start time it remembered while it saw the session running.
 Only if the app was never connected during a session and the sight restarted before the session was fetched, the list shows "Before <fetch time>".
-- **Settings:** shot counter, cant indicator (off/auto/on), LED test, all settings grouped with slider, number field, description, default and range, save bar, restore defaults, guided cant calibration, update mode, install button, versions.
+- **Settings:** battery capacity for the estimate, shot counter, cant indicator (off/auto/on) and blink style (normal/inverted), LED test, brightness mode (fixed/auto), all settings grouped with slider, number field, description, default and range, save bar, restore defaults, guided cant calibration, update mode, install button, versions.
 - **Console:** raw lines and free command input for troubleshooting.

 The archive is stored in Chrome's site data.
 Clearing Chrome's site data deletes it; export CSV now and then as a backup.